M-arcus/cloudron-docs/knowledgebase/docs/updates.md

 # Updates

+## Platform Updates

+Cloudron checks [cloudron.io](https://cloudron.io) periodically and applies any platform updates automatically.

+Cloudron always takes a complete backup of the platform data and all apps before applying an update.
+Should the backup creation fail, the update will not be performed.

+Updates are [GPG signed](/documentation/security/#updates) for security.

-## How app updates work
+## App updates

-Cloudron Apps are installed from the [Cloudron App Store](/appstore.html).
-Cloudron checks the Cloudron App Store for updates periodically and updates them based on the update settings.
+Cloudron Apps are installed from the [Cloudron.io App Store](/appstore.html).
+Cloudron checks the App Store for updates periodically and updates them based on the update settings.

 Cloudron always takes a backup of an app before performing an update.
 Should the backup creation fail,